 Welcome to Swiftwater

-Swiftwater is a veteran-owned farm and nursery, rooted in the Town of Lockport, growers of organic foods and ecosystems.
-We are passionate stewards and cultivators of true native species to the WNY region, which are ethically sourced from local, wild genetics, supporting the diversity and health of both the ecosystem and our communities.
+Swiftwater is a veteran-owned farm and native plant nursery, rooted in the towns of Lockport and Amherst, growers of organic foods and healthy ecosystems.
+We are passionate stewards and cultivators of true native species to the WNY region, ethically sourced from local, wild genetics, supporting the diversity and health of both the ecosystem and human communities.

-Our mission is to protect and strengthen our plant communities while restoring the ecological integrity and canopy across the Buffalo-Niagara landscape, by nurturing plants indigenous to these lands through cultivation, education, and restoration.
-From front yards to forests, we are dedicated to ethical land stewardship, honoring traditional and indigenous ecological knowledge, while building a resilient, regenerative future through community, conservation, and care.
+Our mission is to protect and restore our wild spaces by strengthening the ecological integrity and canopy across the Buffalo-Niagara landscape - by nurturing plants indigenous to these lands through cultivation, education, and restoration.
+From front yards to forests, we are dedicated to ethical land stewardship, honoring traditional and indigenous ecological knowledge - while building a resilient, regenerative future through community, conservation, and care.

 Native Trees, Shrubs, Perennials, Grasses, Ferns, and more!

-We believe in the power of connecting people with their gardens and connecting those gardens to the natural landscape around them, by creating interwoven, community grown ecosystems, region wide.
-We strive to improve those connections with , intelligently selected species, and education founded on a strong moral commitment to the environment.
+We believe in the power of connecting people with nature and connecting their gardens to the natural landscape around them, by creating interwoven, community-grown ecosystems, region-wide.
+We strive to improve those connections with intelligently selected species and education founded on a strong moral commitment to the environment.

 - Veteran Owned Business -